chaitanyaj7/Resume-Screening-System-Using-NLP/README.md

-Resume Screening System Using NLP
+📝 Resume Screening System Using NLP
-Project Overview
+🔍 Project Overview

 This project is an ATS-style Resume Screening System built using Natural Language Processing (NLP) techniques.
-It allows recruiters or HR professionals to automatically screen and rank resumes based on their similarity to a job description.
+It allows recruiters or HR professionals to automatically screen and rank resumes based on their similarity to a Job Description (JD).

 The system supports:

-Uploading multiple resumes in PDF format
+📄 Uploading multiple resumes in PDF format

-Comparing them with a Job Description (JD)
+📋 Comparing them with a Job Description (JD)

-Generating an ATS Score (%) for each resume
+📊 Generating an ATS Score (%) for each resume

-Ranking resumes from best to least match
+🏆 Ranking resumes from best to least match

-Visualizing results with progress bars and charts
+📈 Visualizing results with progress bars and charts

-Saving the ranked results to a CSV file
+💾 Saving the ranked results to a CSV file

-Technologies Used
+🛠️ Technologies Used

-Python – main programming language
+🐍 Python – main programming language

-PyPDF2 – extract text from PDF resumes
+📑 PyPDF2 – extract text from PDF resumes

-scikit-learn – TF-IDF vectorizer & cosine similarity
+🔢 scikit-learn – TF-IDF vectorizer & cosine similarity

-Pandas – data handling & CSV export
+🐼 Pandas – data handling & CSV export

-Matplotlib – visualization of similarity scores
+📊 Matplotlib – visualization of similarity scores

-Streamlit – web frontend for uploading resumes and displaying ATS results
+🌐 Streamlit – web frontend for uploading resumes and displaying ATS results

-Regex – text preprocessing and cleaning
+🔍 Regex – text preprocessing and cleaning

-Project Features
+✨ Project Features

-Extract text from multiple PDF resumes
+📄 Extract text from multiple PDF resumes

-Clean and preprocess resumes & job description
+🧹 Clean and preprocess resumes & job description

-Convert text into numerical features using TF-IDF
+🔢 Convert text into numerical features using TF-IDF

-Compute similarity between JD and resumes using cosine similarity
+📏 Compute similarity between JD and resumes using cosine similarity

-Generate ATS Score (%) for each resume
+📊 Generate ATS Score (%) for each resume

-Display ranked results in a table
+🏆 Display ranked results in a table

-Visualize scores with bar charts
+📈 Visualize scores with bar charts

-Save results to CSV for HR record keeping
+💾 Save results to CSV for HR record keeping

-Simple and interactive Streamlit frontend
+🌐 Simple and interactive Streamlit frontend

-Usage Instructions
+🚀 Usage Instructions
-1. Clone the Repository
+1️⃣ Clone the Repository
 git clone <your-repo-link>
 cd Resume-Screening-NLP

-2. Install Dependencies
+2️⃣ Install Dependencies
 pip install -r requirements.txt